jlawcordova/jlawcordova.github.io/_posts/2020-12-12-collecting-and-monitoring-application-metrics-with-elastic-search-logstash-kibana-and-filebeat-ELK.md

 }
 {% endhighlight %}

-This bit of configuration is essentially telling Logstash to listen to port `5044` where Filebeats is shipping the data (_input_).
-All the data then goes into a [grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) and a [date](https://www.elastic.co/guide/en/logstash/current/plugins-filters-date.html) _filter_. **Grok** parses the logs into a structured format - from a string, the HomeBrew log is parsed into structured data composed of timestamps, eventids, namespaces, etc. Since Logstash uses the time when the log was processed as the event timestamp, we use the **Date** filter so that the timestamp in the HomeBrew log is used instead.
+This bit of configuration is essentially telling Logstash to listen to port `5044` where Filebeats is shipping the logs (_input_).
+The logs then go into a [grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) and a [date](https://www.elastic.co/guide/en/logstash/current/plugins-filters-date.html) _filter_. **Grok** parses the logs into a structured format - from a string, the HomeBrew log is parsed into structured data composed of timestamps, eventids, namespaces, etc. Since Logstash uses the time when the log was processed as the event timestamp, we use the **Date** filter so that the timestamp in the HomeBrew log is used instead.
 All the filtered data is then loaded into Elasticsearch which is served in `localhost:9200` (_output_).

 Test the configuration by running: